leobxpan/stanford-ai4all-vision/README.md

 After you've done all of these, you now want to navigate into our work folder!
 Let's do this by `cd stanford-ai4all-vision`.

-Now you're inside of this repo, just type `jupyter notebook` to do the same magic we did in the class.
+Now you're inside of this repo, just type `jupyter notebook` to do the same magic we did in the class. (remember to start jupyter notebook inside `stanford-ai4all-vision` folder!)

 You're ready for the homework at this point.
 Get started!